 If you are a fan of brownies, then you’re going to love Michelle’s rich keto brownies.
-It was inspired by our daughter’s favorite high carb brownie recipe.
+These keto brownies are made with almond flour and are simply delectable.
+This recipe was inspired by our daughter’s favorite high-carb brownie recipe and it’s a winner!

-Transforming traditional high carb recipes into low carb keto yumminess has become a passion for me.
-It was my Michelle’s craving that birthed these rich keto brownies.
+Transforming traditional high-carb recipes into low carb keto yumminess has become a passion for me.
+It was Michelle’s craving that birthed these keto brownies recipe.

 Well, I am happy to report that once I converted the recipe, Michelle’s Rich Keto Brownies turned out to be the darkest richest keto brownies I’ve ever had.